meliora-solution/MultiTenantIdentityUser/README.md

 * Another significant hurdle is the absence of examples for creating multitenancy exclusively for the Identity User.
 * English is not my native language, so please forgive any grammar errors or sentences that may not be entirely correct.

+Please see this wiki documentation [Unified User Identity with Authp for Multitenant Blazor Applications](https://github.com/meliora-solution/MultiTenantIdentityUser/wiki).

 ## Create Custom Field DateCreated in AspNetUser table

 To enhance the functionality of the project, I intend to include a "DateCreated" field in the AspNetUser table.
 This field is defined in the IdentityUser100 class project within the configuration folder, specifically in the ApplicationUserConfig.cs file.